-- · Cervical cancer
+- Cervical cancer

-- · Anal cancer
+- Anal cancer

 - Vulvar cancer

-- · Penile cancer
+- Penile cancer

 - Vaginal cancer

-- · Genital warts
+- Genital warts

 - Oropharyngeal cancer

-- Lack of public awareness of HPV vaccine as cancer prevention - Lack of provider awareness and training on HPV vaccination and vaccine communication strategies - Missed opportunities to administer vaccine - Lack of vaccine confidence among parents/ caregivers/patients - Financial barriers for patients and providers; confidentiality barriers
+- Lack of public awareness of HPV vaccine as cancer prevention - Lack of provider awareness and training on HPV vaccination, vaccine communication strategies, and sexual health discussions - Missed opportunities to administer vaccine - Lack of vaccine confidence among parents/caregivers/patients - Financial barriers for patients and providers; confidentiality barriers

-Sources: CDC^{1,79,} Workowski and Bolan35, McClung et al.80, Senkomago et al.64
+Sources: CDC, Workowski and Bolan, McClung et al., Senkomago et al.

 HPV remains the most common STI in the United States.
-Yet HPV strains that can lead to cancers and genital warts in both men and women are preventable by a widely available, safe vaccine.81 HPV is transmitted through vaginal, anal, or oral sex, whether or not an infected individual is symptomatic.79 Approximately 43% of adults aged 18-59 in the United States had HPV genital infection during 2013-2014.82 It is estimated that 90% of HPV infections resolve without any intervention within 2 years because the body is able to clear the virus.83 However, in cases where the immune system does not clear the HPV infection, it becomes persistent and can cause more serious health consequences.
-These can include genital warts (and warts in other areas of contact) and cervical, vulvar, vaginal, anal, penile, and oropharyngeal cancers.
-It is estimated that as many as 92% of cervical cancers and 70% of oropharyngeal cancers are caused by HPV.64,84
+Yet HPV strains that can lead to cancers and genital warts in both men and women are preventable by a widely available, safe vaccine.
+HPV is transmitted through vaginal, anal, or oral sex, whether or not an infected individual is symptomatic (e.g., genital wart).
+In addition, symptoms may not develop for many years after infection, making it difficult to prevent transmission.
+Approximately 43% of adults aged 18-59 in the United States had HPV genital infection during 2013-2014.
+It is estimated that 90% of HPV infections resolve without any intervention within 2 years because the body is able to clear the virus.
+However, in cases where the immune system does not clear the HPV infection, it becomes persistent and can cause more serious health consequences.
+These can include genital warts (and warts in other areas of contact) and six types of cancer, including, cervical, vulvar, vaginal, anal, penile, and oropharyngeal cancer.
+It is estimated that as many as 92% of cervical cancers and 70% of oropharyngeal cancers are caused by HPV.
+135,136